 Finally, as is the case with many large organizations or corporations, AAA has a lot of agreements with various companies for discounts.
 For example, when you book a hotel online, you will often see a discount available to AAA members and all you need is to provide your membership number.
 It's not always the absolute cheapest, given ongoing promotions, but it'll be cheaper than the advertised rack rate.

-Beyond these, there are still a huge list of benefits most people not know about but aren't frequently used (like travel insurance):
+Beyond these, there is still a huge list of benefits most people not know about but aren't frequently used (like travel insurance):

 - Identity theft monitoring: You get ProtectMYID Essential, Premier members get $10,000 of identity theft insurance on top of the monitoring.